kevin-f-ortega/redo/README.md

 * Fixed the problem of [multiple inconsistent .redo directories](https://github.com/bocchino/redo/issues/1).

+* Improved the behavior when running a `.do` script would clobber an existing directory.

 * Added cycle detection, so that redo prints an error message and halts instead of hanging when it encounters a cyclic build dependence.